thib1984/ytdlmusic/README.md

 ## Installation prerequisites

 - Install Python 3 for your system
-- Install pip3* for your system or pip if pip3 does not exist
+- Install pip3* for your system
 - Install ffmpeg for your system if you want to use MP3/OGG format (M4A otherwise)

 *_Install pip instead of pip3, if pip3 does not exist for your OS_